-The language of computations λ_H for our high-level certified intermediate format uses proofs, constructed in the type language, to verify propositions which ensure the runtime safety of the program.
+The language of computations λ_H for our high-level certified intermediate format uses proofs, constructed in the type language, to verify propositions that ensure the runtime safety of the program.
 Furthermore, in comparison with other higher-order typed calculi, the types assigned to programs can be more refined, since program invariants expressible in higher-order predicate logic can be represented in our type language.
 These more precise types serve as more complete specifications of the behavior of program components, and thus allow the static verification of more programs.

-One approach to presenting a language of computations is to encode its syntax and semantics in a proof system, with the benefit of obtaining machine-checkable proofs of its properties, for instance type safety.
-This appears to be even more promising for a system with a type language like CIC, which is more expressive than higher-order predicate logic: The CIC proofs of some program properties, embedded as type terms in the program, may not be easily representable in meta-logical terms, thus it may be simpler to perform all the reasoning in CIC.
-However our exposition of the language TL is focused on its use as a type language, and consequently it does not include all features of CIC.
-We therefore leave this possibility for future work, and give a standard meta-logical presentation instead; we
+One approach to presenting a language of computations is to encode its syntax and semantics in a proof system, with the benefit of obtaining machine-checkable proofs of its properties, for instance, type safety.
+This appears to be even more promising for a system with a type language like Cic, which is more expressive than higher-order predicate logic: The Cic proofs of some program properties, embedded as type terms in the program, may not be easily representable in meta-logical terms, thus it may be simpler to perform all the reasoning in Cic.
+However our exposition of the language TL is focused on its use as a type language, and consequently it does not include all features of Cic.
+We therefore leave this possibility for future work, and give a standard meta-logical presentation instead; we address some of the issues related to adequacy in our discussion of type safety.